-<image/> POLICY 82: Prepare a traffic corridor study for long-range planning and zoning along the main traffic corridors (Route 6, Route 9A, Route 35/202).
+POLICY 82: Prepare a traffic corridor study for long-range planning and zoning along the main traffic corridors (Route 6, Route 9A, Route 35/202).

 POLICY 83: Encourage the development of a Transit-Oriented District (TOD) within a 1⁄2-mile radius of the Cortlandt Train Station.

 POLICY 84: Require new commercial development to integrate transit and provide connections to pedestrian and bicycle networks.

 METRIC 84-1: Number of new transit stops and connections to pedestrian and bicycle networks created.

 POLICY 85: Encourage new commercial developments to provide on-site bicycle parking.

 METRIC 85-1: Number of new on-site bicycle facilities provided by new commercial developments.

-Example of Existing EV Charging Station (John Markowitz) POLICY 86: Encourage new commercial developments to provide charging stations for electric vehicles.
-METRIC 86-1: Number of new electric vehicle charging stations TRANSPORTATION POLICIES provided by new commercial developments. olley/jitney system.
+POLICY 86: Encourage new commercial developments to provide charging stations for electric vehicles.

+METRIC 86-1: Number of new electric vehicle charging stations provided by new commercial developments.

+TRANSPORTATION POLICIES

+POLICY 87: Create an electric trolley/jitney system.
 Phase 1 to connect shopping areas along Route 6.
-Future ne hospital center, train stations, and the waterfront areas.
+Future phase to connect the hospital center, train stations, and the waterfront areas.